Formative And Summative Assessment: The Differences Explained For Teachers

 They should be standardised – so you know how children across the country perform, and be based on a clear test development framework, and have been trialled and refined in schools.

-Constant formative assessment can prove difficult if not implemented properly, but consistent assessment of pupils strengths and weaknesses can prove invaluable in helping them to progress.
+Constant formative assessment can prove difficult if not implemented properly, but consistent assessment of pupils’ strengths and weaknesses can prove invaluable in helping them to progress.

-The goal of this article was to summarise the difference between formative and summative assessment, and the conclusion is that both approaches have their flaws, but they can also both provide a valuable insight into how a class is getting on throughout the school year.
+The goal of this article was to summarise the difference between formative and summative assessment, and the conclusion is that both approaches have their flaws, but they can also provide valuable insight into how a class is getting on throughout the school year.
 All that is left is to use assessments of both kinds to inform your teaching!

-Every week Third Space Learning’s maths specialist tutors support thousands of students across hundreds of schools with weekly online 1-to-1 lessons and maths interventions designed to address learning gaps and boost progress.
+Every week Third Space Learning’s maths specialist tutors support thousands of students across hundreds of schools with weekly maths intervention programmes designed to plug gaps and boost progress.

-Since 2013 we’ve helped over 162,000 primary and secondary students become more confident, able mathematicians.
-Learn more or request a personalised quote for your school to speak to us about your school’s needs and how we can help.
+Learn about the diagnostic assessment or request a personalised quote for your school to speak to us about your school’s needs and how we can help.

 x